Cadreeo/dataviz_final_project/README.md

 ## Project 03

-In this project, I explored ... _[short description of your revised project goes here]_
+In this project, I reproduced some data visualizations shown to me to show the dataset based on Florida's climate center from my professor Dr. Rei-Sanchez.

 **Sample data visualization:**